Euaell/HabeshaReads/Readme.md

 **8. Accessibility:** Audiobookify is committed to accessibility.
 Our platform ensures that everyone, regardless of their abilities, can enjoy the world of literature through spoken words.

+**9. Quote Generator:** Generate quotes for a character in the book.

 ## Technologies Used
 - React
 - Node.js